What is CisBP?

 What is the difference between a “direct” and “inferred” motif?

 “Direct” motifs were determined specifically for the TF of interest.
 For example, if a Protein Binding Microarray experiment was performed for the mouse Gata3 TF, then the associated motif would be “direct” for mouse Gata3.
 If the human GATA3 TF has a DNA binding domain that is “similar enough” to the mouse Gata3 TF, then we can infer that the human TF will have the same motif.
-Inference thresholds are quantified separately within each TF family – see publication for details.
+Inference thresholds are quantified separately within each TF family – see Lambert et al., Nature Genetics 2018 for details of the “Similarity Regression” method that we use.

 Whom should I comment with questions or suggestions?